xxFidxx/ing-sw-2025-Guri-Giovanelli-DeBlasio-Enut/README.md

 ## Try it out
 Instructions to run the project via the jar files:
 - Download the [jar files](deliverables/final/jar)
+- Download the JavaFX SDK for running the GUI client *(JavaFX is not part of the standard JDK anymore)*
 - Navigate to the folder
 - On the host: run the server jar
 	```bash